Desert warthog: Research

 Desert warthogs were experimentally infected with the virus that causes African swine fever.
-It was found that the warthogs showed no external signs of the infection but that they remained infective to domestic pigs for at least 33 days, this being the date on which the experiment terminated.
+The warthogs showed no external signs of the infection, but they remained infective to domestic pigs for at least 33 days, when the experiment terminated.
 To reduce the risk of their animals being infected with this disease, farmers used to shoot desert warthogs.
-It is now realised that the disease is actually transmitted by the tick Ornithodoros moubata, and that elimination of warthogs in order to try to protect domestic swine serves no useful purpose.
+The disease was found to be actually transmitted by the tick Ornithodoros moubata, so elimination of warthogs to try to protect domestic swine serves no useful purpose.

 The desert warthog is an important host of the tsetse fly, and in some parts of its range efforts are being made to reduce warthog numbers because of this.
 Specifically, P. aethiopicus was the preferred host for Glossina swynnertoni and G. pallidipes in a study by Weitz 1963.
 These resulted in variously 16% or 12% (depending on sample) of P. aethiopicus infected with trypanosomes.
 The trypanosomes found included Trypanosoma brucei by Geigy et al 1967 and T. congolense by Baker 1968.
-In cases of per-acute infection, Ashcroft 1959 and Geigy found P. aethiopicus to be suffering widespread haemorrhaging of serous membranes of their vital organs, hepatomegaly, splenomegaly, lymphadenopathy, and body fat atrophy.
+In cases of peracute infection, Ashcroft 1959 and Geigy found P. aethiopicus to be suffering widespread haemorrhaging of serous membranes of their vital organs, hepatomegaly, splenomegaly, lymphadenopathy, and body fat atrophy.
 Torr 1994 found that the presence of P. aethiopicus may be more or less of a problem, depending on whether their associated Glossina can be controlled, which varies widely with the availability of specific attractants.

-Warthogs are prolific breeders and research is being performed into their breeding and recruitment patterns as a means of deciding how best to control them.
+Warthogs are prolific breeders, and research is being performed into their breeding and recruitment patterns as a means of deciding how best to control them.

 Status

-In its Red List of Endangered Species, the International Union for Conservation of Nature lists the desert warthog as being of "Least Concern".
-This is because it is common in some parts of its range and the population is thought to be stable.
-It occurs in a number of national parks and wildlife sanctuaries and it faces no significant threats although it may locally be hunted for bushmeat.
+In its Red List of Endangered Species, the International Union for Conservation of Nature lists the desert warthog as being of "least concern", because it is common in some parts of its range and the population is thought to be stable.
+It occurs in a number of national parks and wildlife sanctuaries, and it faces no significant threats, although it may locally be hunted for bushmeat.
 It also faces competition at waterholes and for grazing with domestic livestock.